The Man Who Reclaimed His Head

-The Man Who Reclaimed His Head is a 1934 American drama film directed by Edward Ludwig and written by Jean Bart and Samuel Ornitz.
+The Man Who Reclaimed His Head is a 1934 American drama film directed by Edward Ludwig and written by Jean Bart and Samuel Ornitz based on Bart's 1934 play of the same name.
 The film stars Claude Rains, Joan Bennett, Lionel Atwill, Juanita Quigley, Henry O'Neill and Henry Armetta.
 The film was released on December 24, 1934, by Universal Pictures.

 Plot

 Paul Verin walks through the streets of 1915 Paris carrying his small daughter Linette on one arm and a black satchel on the other.
 Arriving at the home of Paul's boyhood friend, attorney Fernand De Marnay, Paul relates the events that led him there.

 Five years earlier, Paul and his wife Adele lived in Clichy, relying on Paul's income from his political writings.
-Although Adele loves Paul, she is unhappy living in Clichy and desires to move to Paris.To afford the move, Paul agrees to write political articles for aspiring politician Henri Dumont, allowing Dumont to take credit as the author.
+Although Adele loves Paul, she is unhappy living in Clichy and desires to move to Paris.
+To afford the move, Paul agrees to write political articles for aspiring politician Henri Dumont, allowing Dumont to take credit as the author.
 Dumont's anti-war editorials gain him popularity, and Paul and Adele can live comfortably in Paris.
 However, Dumont's rising popularity attracts wealthy arms dealers who want the editorials to support a pro-war stance.
 As a pacifist, Paul refuses to write such articles for Dumont.

 When war breaks out, Dumont uses his influence to have Paul sent to the front.
 Paul becomes a corporal and sees action at Verdun.
 During a leave, Paul finds his leave has been canceled at the railroad station.
 He hears a rumor that Dumont is not only spending time with Adele but is also responsible for his leave being canceled.
 Enraged, Paul boards the train to Paris and arrives home to find Dumont attempting to force himself on Adele.
 In a fit of rage, Paul kills Dumont with his bayonet.

 Paul reveals the contents of his satchel to de Mornay.
 While not graphically shown on screen, the implication of the scene is that the satchel contains the severed head of Dumont.
 Paul had 'lost his ‘head’ to Dumont and now he has it back.

 Adele arrives with the police.
 De Mornay will be able to get an acquittal for Paul.